Presentation Guidelines: Forestry and Wildlife

 - NO LIVE ANIMALS can be used in the presentation.
 If preparations for the presentation will involve the use of live animals (for example, collecting observations, doing some kind of experiment, etc. that will be reported on in the presentation) please contact a wildlife professional or a Cooperative Extension Wildlife Specialist in advance for guidance on the proper animal care and handling procedures to follow.
 Following the proper animal care and use, guidelines are required for all live animal research conducted at the university, so awareness of these rules should be part of the educational experience for any 4H’er who works with live animals.

 - Presenters should speak loudly, clearly, and not too fast!
 Speaking tones should be as those used when talking with the audience, rather than just reciting from memory.
 If posters are used, large letters are needed, and only the main points or keywords presented.
 Participants should dress neatly.
 Clothing or costume items that match the theme seem to leave a good impression on judges.
 Presenters should look at the audience as much as possible and a smile does not hurt.
 Have Fun!!
 If presenters have a personal interest in their topic, the presentation will be fun for the judges to listen to.

 - Judges will watch the presentation, ask the presenter a question or two, then fill out the standard judge’s score sheet.

 - Once the division winners have been announced the judges will be available to provide some positive, constructive, verbal feedback to the participants about their presentations.

-- After Congress the score sheets will be mailed to the assisting 4-H agent so they can go over the scores and comments with the 4-H’er to help them improve their presentation skills.
+- After State Finals, the score sheets will be mailed to the assisting 4-H agent so they can go over the scores and comments with the 4-H’er to help them improve their presentation skills.